isadorafranca/isadorafranca/README.md

 ### Fun facts about me:
 :star: I'm Biologist with Masters degree in Biosciences!

-:computer: since 2020 I study to become a System analyst and developer (for now Python, SQL, C# and R)
+:computer: Specialization in Development and Strategic Management of IoT and Big Data (for now Python, R, and SQL)

 :rainbow: I'm passionate about nature and animals

-:cat: I have one cute cat (Alanis Teresa)
+🐱🐈🐶👶

  <div>
   <a href="https://github.com/isadorafranca">